protron/hearthstone-cards-translator/README.md

 The first command will perform the following actions (second command will skip the first step):

 1. It downloads the latest `cards.json` from HearthstoneJSON into the `intermediate-assets` folder.
-2. It generates the `translations.js` with just the texts from the card names.
+2. It generates `translations-*.js` for each language (with just the texts from the card names).
 3. It generates the output html: `output/autocomplete.htm`.

 Then you just need to open that `output/autocomplete.htm` in your web browser.